 - making an advertisement with the intent that it shall be so included.

 - publishing times or programs, schedules, which relate to broadcasts which made, would contravene the legislation.

 Persons guilty of offences above are subject on summary conviction to a fine up to €5,000 and on conviction on indictment of a fine up to €250,000.

 The Commission may serve a notice on a provider of an electronic communication service or the ESB prohibiting a communications service or supply of electricity to premises where broadcasts are made in contravention of legislation.

-A person who uses a telecommunication service for which he is a subscriber or a supplier of electricity or who enables or permits such supply to be used promotes furthers or facilitates the business or whose activity consists of or includes broadcasts in contravention of the above is guilty of an offence.
+A person who uses a telecommunication service for which he is a subscriber or a supplier of electricity or who enables or permits such supply to be used, promotes, furthers, or facilitates the business or whose activity consists of or includes broadcasts in contravention of the above is guilty of an offence.

-The Broadcasting Act 1990 contains provisions the prohibiting interception of services without the consent of the licensee or service provider.
+The Broadcasting Act 1990 contains provisions prohibiting the interception of services without the consent of the licensee or service provider.
 A person may not

 - intercept a service,